fliphess/esp8266_p1meter/README.md

 # esp8266_p1meter

-Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with CRC checking and OTA firmware updates)
+Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates)

 ### Connection of the P1 meter to the ESP8266